Curriculum – History

 Assessment

-• End of year exam
+• End of year examinations

 Recommended reading in English for Lower School (Years 7 – 9)